shidi1985/academic-kickstart/content/post/2021-IEEETPWRS-Energy-Disaggregation/index.md

 +++
-title = "Real-time Energy Disaggregation at Substations with Behind-the-Meter Solar Generation." date = 2020-11-20T00:00:00
+title = "Paper on Real-time Energy Disaggregation at Substations with Behind-the-Meter Solar Generation is accepted by IEEE Trans.
+Power Systems." date = 2020-11-20T00:00:00

 # List format.